-Texas Daycare Worker Writes A Cruel Note To A Mom Telling Her To Put Her 5-Year-Old On A Diet
+A Texas Daycare Worker Wrote A Cruel Note, A Mom Claims, Telling Her To Put Her 5-Year-Old On A Diet

 Easdon trusted the staff at Rocking Horse Day Care in Kingwood, Texas to take care of her son but as she claims, she was ultimately betrayed in a particularly disturbing way.
 She ended up sharing her experience online and gained feedback from strangers around the nation.

 This story started with a note Easdon wrote for her son.
-At only 5-years-old, Easdon was not able to read fully on his own, so his mother intended the note to be read by a staff member.
+At only 5-years-old, Kyler was not able to read fully on his own, so his mother intended the note to be read by a staff member.

 “Please tell (my son) that his mommy loves him so much and I’m thinking about him.
 Thank You!,” the note read with a smiley face.